-For reporting purposes, each N.C. level is further sub-divided into three levels, Lower, Middle and Higher, to indicate attainment within a level:
+For reporting purposes, each age level is further sub-divided into three levels, Emerging (E), Developing (D) and Secure (S)

-National expectations target students to move 3 N.C. sub-levels per academic year.
-At Endeavour House we have high aspirations for our students and would like to see 4 sub-levels of progress per year.
+At Park House we have high aspirations for our students and would like to see 4 levels of progress per year.
 However, this will be dependent on the needs and abilities of our students, but we always aim high and aim to inspire high expectations.